 Since the 1830s celebrities as diverse as Franklin D. Roosevelt, Babe Ruth, and Al Capone bathed in the Hot Springs National Park.

 The park is surrounded by the city of Hot Springs, the boyhood home of ex-President Bill Clinton.

-The Arkansas River valley has the highest point in the state, Mount Magazine, which rises to 2,753 feet (839 metres).
+The Arkansas River valley has the highest point in the state, Mount Magazine, which rises to 2,753 feet (839 meters).

-Numerous mountains in the Ouachita Province reach heights of about 2,500 feet (760 metres).
+Numerous mountains in the Ouachita Province reach heights of about 2,500 feet (760 meters).